1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Databases which are under the control of Data Guard have an additional static entry, ``<DB_UNIQUE_NAME>_DGMGRL``, so that the Data Guard broker can access them in order to carry out switchover, failovers and to check log transport and apply gaps.

 The usual ``lsnrctl`` commands work fine on windows but note that start, stop, reload etc require a DOS session with administrator rights.
-The only alternative is to search for "services" and run the commands form the services utility - which is a *monumental pain*.™
+The only alternative is to search for "services" and run the commands form the services utility - which is a *monumental pain*.

 The listeners run as a Windows service, and are configured to start automatically with the servers.
 The service name is ``OracleOraDb11g_home1TNSListener`` and can be started and stopped using the ``net stop`` and ``net start`` commands, as well as the ``lsnrctl start`` and ``lsnrctl stop`` ones.